 There is no need to go for answers or hire out to supplement your team; SDKs come preloaded with knowledge in the code already created, as well as the necessary support documentation.

 Making the same components over and over again while building an app is a waste of resources unless your app's concept is unique.
-If your programme relies on standard features like login authentication or interaction with location services, developing everything from scratch is virtually pointless - you can utilize an SDK for that.
+If your programm relies on standard features like login authentication or interaction with location services, developing everything from scratch is virtually pointless - you can utilize an SDK for that.
 This will considerably improve your organization's resource use.

 Mobile SDKs in the Market